 ‘Vampire Survivors’ is coming to Xbox consoles on November 10th

-There’s a reason that, , Vampire Survivors has been : it’s a blast.
+There’s a reason that, month after month, Vampire Survivors has been the most-played game on Steam Deck: it’s a blast.
 Your character auto-fires weapons as thousands of enemies invade the screen.
 All you have control over in the heat of the moment are the character’s movement and their weapon and item loadout (there are persistent powerups you can unlock as well).
 It’s one of those games that you have to play to really get the appeal, and it’ll soon be far easier for many people to check it out.

-Vampire Survivors will make its console debut on November 10th, when it will hit Xbox One and Xbox Series S/X. The game will .
+Vampire Survivors will make its console debut on November 10th, when it will hit Xbox One and Xbox Series X/S. The game will also be available on Xbox Game Pass.
 While it only costs $5, this will lower the barrier to entry even further.

 The fact that Microsoft is bringing one of this year's biggest breakout hits to Xbox Game Pass isn’t a big surprise.
 Vampire Survivors was already available to PC Game Pass members.